 Bull's Blood beet seeds produce baby greens in 35 days, or wait 50-60 days for beetroot.
-The beautiful deep-red, smooth leaves on this heirloom variety look stunning in a salad, are sweeter than radicchio, and can be cut repeatedly.
-Bull's Blood leaf colour gets darker as the leaf gets larger and adds unusual texture and colour to salad mixes.
-If you don't cut the leaves you can harvest uniform, round, red beetroots.
-This variety also makes exceptional microgreens.
-The deep red colour of both the leaves and root are thought to contain high levels of nutrients and antioxidants, which qualifies Bull's Blood beet seeds as a super-food.
+This is the classic choice for salad and micro-green growers.
+The beautiful dark red, smooth leaves have a particularly pleasant flavour.
+Harvested as baby greens, they look spectacular in salad mixes.
+If the leaves are not harvested, the plants produce uniform, round, tasty, red beetroots.
+The deep red colour of both the leaves and root are thought to contain high levels of nutrients and antioxidants, which qualifies Bull's Blood organic beet seeds as a super-food.

 Matures in 50-60 days.
 (Open-pollinated seeds)